christianjli/automatedsender/README.md

 # automatedsender

-Automated sender and opener

-Compatible only with iOS, requires Sequoia with iPhone mirroring
+Automated sender and opener, compatible only with iOS, requires Sequoia with iPhone mirroring

 Need to have Hammerspoon, copy lua.txt into ~/.hammerspoon/init.lua

 Keep Hammerspoon console in the background

 Run python3 automatedgifts.py when screen is on home page